Web-n-Composite/crypto-hacks-list/README.md

-<p>Bithumbreappears on this list.&nbsp;At the time of the hack&nbsp;Bithumb, it was the fourth largest cryptocurrency exchange in the world.&nbsp;An unknown hacker managed to gain access to an employee’s personal computer and&nbsp;&nbsp;<a href="https://www.bleepingcomputer.com/news/security/fourth-largest-cryptocurrency-exchange-was-hacked-users-lose-ethereum-and-bitcoin/"><u>steal the data of over 30,000 Bithumb users</u></a>&nbsp;&nbsp;.&nbsp;Shortly thereafter, users began to notice that their accounts were being emptied.&nbsp;</p>
+Bithumbreappears on this list.
+At the time of the Bithumb hack, it was the fourth largest cryptocurrency exchange in the world.
+An unknown hacker managed to gain access to an employee’s [personal computer and](https://www.bleepingcomputer.com/news/security/fourth-largest-cryptocurrency-exchange-was-hacked-users-lose-ethereum-and-bitcoin/) steal the data of over 30,000 Bithumb users.
+Shortly thereafter, users began to notice that their accounts were being emptied.